dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/views.txt

 SimpleFormView
 --------------

 Inherit from this view to provide base processing for your customized form views.

+In principle you will only need this kind of view to present forms that are not Database Model based, because when they do F.A.B. can automatically generate them and you can add or remove fields, as well as custom validators.
+For this you can use ModelView instead.

 To create a custom form view, first define your WTF form fields, but inherit them from F.A.B. *DynamicForm*.

 ::